Introduction

 There is one special metadata here, which is "aggregate.id", this tell Ecotone the instance of User which it should fetch from storage and execute this method on.
 There is no need to create Command Class at all, because there is no data we need to pass there.
 This way we can build features with ease and protect internal state of our Models, so they are not modified in incorrect way.

-On of the powers that Message Driven Architecture brings is ability to build most sophisticated workflows with ease.
-This is possible thanks for each Message Handler being considered as Endpoint being able to connect to input, yet produce and output.
+One of the powers that Message Driven Architecture brings is ability to build most sophisticated workflows with ease.
+This is possible thanks, because each Message Handler is considered as Endpoint being able to connect to input and output Channels.
 This is often referenced as pipe and filters architecture, but in general this is characteristic of true message-driven systems.

-Let's suppose that our registered user can apply for credit card, and for this we need to pass his application through series of steps to verify if we can issue him with card.
+Let's suppose that our registered user can apply for credit card, and for this we need to pass his application through series of steps to verify if it's safe to issue credit card for him:

 Let's define now location where our Message will land after: